PhenoApps/Field-Book/docs/source/collect.rst

 Data input
 ~~~~~~~~~~
 The bottom half of the screen is used to input data.
 The elements and layout of this area change based on the trait that is currently active.
+Reference the corresponding trait format page in these docs for layout details.

 Bottom toolbar
 ~~~~~~~~~~~~~~